Meet the Russian Winter Olympians fighting to clear their names

 Many of the athletes appealing say they are part of a "collective punishment" against Russia, which historically has been an Olympic superpower, both at the Summer and Winter Games.

 "In my opinion, this evidence is fabricated and it comes out of nowhere.
-I think these are some people's fantasies and I don't why they believe them.
-These accusations are unreal and I can't comprehend them, they're baseless,' says Zaytseva.
+I think these are some people's fantasies, and I don't know why they believe them.
+These accusations are unreal, and I can't comprehend them, they're baseless,' says Zaytseva.

 Those 42 Russian athletes are likely to have a tough fight on their hands in Lausanne.